 Coal is a convenient fuel that is easily combustible to store and transport.
 It remains an inexpensive and widely available resource that is technically simpler to use but is associated with carbon emissions and pollutants such as sulfur dioxide.
 Since the Industrial Revolution, coal has been the preferred fuel, supporting the massive development of energy and industrial systems.
 Still, its consumption is declining, particularly in advanced economies transitioning to more advanced fuel sources such as natural gas and alternative energy (solar, wind).

 The coal industry and its market are facing several challenges and redevelopments.
-Coal is becoming less competitive concerning other energy sources, and its production is on the decline.
-The industry is subject to a string of environmental regulations and negative public opinion to transition away from coal.
-The efficiency of coal power plants is improving with reducing the emissions of ashes, sulfur, and attempts at carbon capture.
+Coal is becoming less competitive in relation to other energy sources, and its production is on the decline.
+The industry is subject to a string of environmental regulations and negative public opinion creating pressure to transition away from coal.
+The efficiency of coal power plants is improving with reduced emissions of ashes and, sulfur, and attempts at carbon capture.
 “Clean Coal” technologies have been put forward, emitting fewer ashes but releasing the same amount of CO2.
-Since the 1990s, technology has allowed reducing coal-related emissions by a factor of 90%.
-In many areas, environmental issues associated with coals, such as acid rains, ceased to be a major environmental concern in North America and Europe.
+Since the 1990s, technology has allowed a reduction of coal-related emissions by a factor of 90%.
+In many areas in North America and Europe, environmental issues associated with coals, such as acid rains, have ceased to be a major environmental concern.
 The coal market is subject to comparative prices concerning other energy markets, which can create regional discrepancies.
 For instance, the Fukushima nuclear accident in 2011 forced Japan to reinvest in coal-based power generation to cope with the lack of alternatives in electric power generation.

-Transportation is the foremost transportation fuel.
-It is almost entirely reliant on refined petroleum products, such as gasoline for automobiles, diesel for trucks, inland barges and non-electric locomotives, bunker fuel for maritime shipping, and Jet-A fuel for air transportation.
+Petroleum is the foremost transportation fuel.
+Transportation is almost entirely reliant on refined petroleum products, such as gasoline for automobiles, diesel for trucks, inland barges and non-electric locomotives, bunker fuel for maritime shipping, and Jet-A fuel for air transportation.
 While the use of petroleum for other economic sectors, such as industrial and electricity generation, has remained relatively stable, the growth in oil demand is mainly attributed to the growth in transportation demand.
-The share of transportation has increased in the total oil consumption and accounts for more the 55% of the oil used with a share of more than 70% in advanced economies such as the United States.
+The share of transportation in total oil consumption has increased and accounts for more than 55% of the oil used, with a share of more than 70% in advanced economies such as the United States.
 Other important uses for petroleum include lubricants, plastics, and fertilizers.
 The demand for oil has helped shape port development in areas near oil resources, at times introducing entirely new ports and the associated infrastructures.
-This notably took place in developing economies in the Middle East such as Damman, Kuwait, Doha, Abu Dhabi, and Dubai.
+This notably took place in developing economies in the Middle East, such as Damman, Kuwait, Doha, Abu Dhabi, and Dubai.

-There are limited options at substitution in the medium term, except for the emergence of electric vehicles and a substitution in maritime shipping towards lower sulfur bunker fuels, including natural gas.
+There are limited options for substitution in the medium term, except for the emergence of electric vehicles and a substitution in maritime shipping towards lower sulfur bunker fuels, including natural gas.
 The largest oil consumers remain in the world’s industrialized economies, such as the United States, Western Europe, China, and Japan, which accounted for about 70% of global crude oil imports.
-To supply these markets, massive port-centric petrochemical complexes such as Houston, Rotterdam, Singapore, and Ulsan.
+Massive port-centric petrochemical complexes such as Houston, Rotterdam, Singapore, and Ulsan have been developed and supply these markets.
 Still, the share of developing economies is increasing as their transportation systems modernize.
 Since oil consumption and production are characterized by acute differences in the geography of its supply and demand, international oil transportation is necessary to compensate for these imbalances.
 The market is divided across crude and refined product tankers, mainly depending on whether oil refining occurs near the source or near the markets.

 C. Natural gas

 Natural gas is composed primarily of fossil methane and other light hydrocarbons.
 It is a mixture of 50 to 90% by volume of methane, propane, and butane and is characterized as “dry” or “wet” based on its methane content and as “sweet” and “sour” based on its sulfur content.
 Natural gas is usually found in association with oil, implying a correspondence between oil and gas fields and the opportunity to combine extraction.
-The global production of natural gas has been growing with the net result of its increasing cost competitiveness in relation to petroleum.
+The global production of natural gas has been growing with the net result that it is increasingly cost-competitive with petroleum.

 D. Bunker fuel